Skip to content

 Semantic Formatting

-Use specific term tokens like {#quarter} or {#season} to automatically embed a Term's label (or key) into a format string.
+Use specific Term tokens like {#quarter} or {#season} to automatically embed a Term's label (or key) into a format string.

 typescript